islandproblem/islandproblem/essay.md

 *Our* island will be eaten by *their* islands.

-### Forced from all sides
+### But first, *convergence*

+Let's bring together the main ideas.
-These conditions are converging to cause divergence.

-We are on track to have autonomous AGIs that:
+These conditions are converging to create AGIs that diverge.
+We are on track to have AGIs that:

+- act autonomously, without help from humans
-- run every large company and every country
+- run countries, large companies, and infrastructure
+- develop large systems, like billion-dollar companies and militaries, that only the AGIs fully understand
-- become supercomplex, where their actions become incomprehensible to humans
+- become supercomplex, where both their internal structure and their actions are incomprehensible to humans
 - develop themselves without human oversight
-- develop large systems, like billion-dollar companies and militaries, that only the AGIs fully understand
 - develop superhuman understandings of physical systems by training on scientific data and simulations
 - develop a competitive landscape of AGI versus AGI, where humans no longer participate
-- compete with AGIs that have no restrictions, like open source AGIs that had their restrictions removed
+- compete with AGIs that have no safety restrictions — human-level AI models that are either stolen from frontier AI labs by state actors, or simply open source and freely available, where both can have their safety systems removed
 - survive competition by using *far more optimal* systems found in the vast space of physics, rather than only using the small space of weaker systems that accommodate humans
 - ensure their survival by quickly capturing resources so that they maximize their "space-time volume"

-With these conditions in place, some AGIs will be forced from all sides to "leave our island" and diverge towards *preferring* human-incompatible options.
+Under these conditions, some AGIs will eventually "leave our island" and diverge towards *preferring* human-incompatible options — those options that don't accommodate humans — in order to maximize their competitive advantage.

-If some AGIs diverge, then the *entire competitive landscape of AGIs* will diverge.
+If *some* highly-capable AGIs diverge, then the *entire competitive frontier* of AGIs will diverge — where the most-competitive AGIs become the ones that are most incompatible with humans.

 ### From physics itself

-This **divergence** will be possible if one autonomous AGI gains enough *capability* to complete a permanent **resource preference shift**.
+This **divergence** will be possible if one autonomous AGI gains enough *human-level capability* to internally undergo a permanent **abstraction collapse**.

-This means it crosses a capability threshold where ignoring human-level resources provides a competitive advantage in all behaviors that are needed for competing with other AGIs.
-This AGI may still use some human-level resources, but they will no longer be its primary choice.
+This means it crosses a capability threshold where ignoring human-level abstractions provides a competitive advantage in all behaviors that are needed for competing with other AGIs.
+This AGI may *outwardly* continue to use some human-level abstractions, but *internally* they will no longer be its primary choice.

 Instead, now with the broad capabilities to finally stop relying on humans, it can dive deep into autonomously working in a space that strongly prefers non-human, physical-level abstractions.